atomist/sdm/README.md

 ## Run Locally

 This is an Atomist automation client.
-See [run an automation client](https://github.com/atomist/welcome/blob/master/runClient.md)
+See [run an automation client](https://github.com/atomist/welcome/blob/master/runClient.md) for instructions on how to set up your environment and run it under Node.js.

 See [integrations](#Integrations) for additional prerequisites according to the projects you're building.